RegisGraptin/autopilot-hook/model/README.md

 ## Model Design & Implementation

 Our approach uses historical price data to predict price volatility.
-For that, we are reling on the last **20 data points** (15-minute intervals) to capture short-term market behavior.
+For that, we are relying on the last **20 data points** (15-minute intervals) to capture short-term market behavior.

 ### Data Transformation: